75 Wild Facts About Wisconsin

 The state capitol sits on Lakes Monona and Mendota

-• Adjacent to Milwaukee, in neighboring Illinois, is Chicago, the 3rd largest city in the US, which is also on the west shore of Lake Michigan.
+8. Adjacent to Milwaukee, in neighboring Illinois, is Chicago, the 3rd largest city in the US, also on Lake Michigan’s west shore.

-• The state’s name is believed to be derived from meskonsing, which is the Miami term for “it lies red”.
-This is a reference to the Wisconsin river, which carves its way through the state’s crimson sandstone.
+10. The state’s name is believed to be derived from Meskonsing, which is the Miami term for “it lies red”.
+This is a reference to the Wisconsin River, which carves its way through the state’s crimson sandstone.

-• A common nickname for Wisconsin is “The Badger State”.
-Not only does the animal thrive there, but early miners in the state dug holes in the ground to live in, just like badgers do.
+11. A common nickname for Wisconsin is “The Badger State”.
+Not only did the animals thrive there, but early miners in the state dug holes in the ground to live in, just like badgers do.

-• Wisconsin is also called “America’s Dairyland”, “The Dairy State”, and “The Cheese State.”
-It produces more cheese than any other state, and the second most milk, after California.
+12. Wisconsin is also called “America’s Dairyland”, “The Dairy State”, and “The Cheese State.”
+It produces more cheese than any other state and the second most milk after California.
 Milk is the official state beverage (but the same can be said about 20 other US states).

 Some buildings of downtown Milwaukee, with a dock on Lake Michigan in the foreground